lowply/lowply.github.io/_posts/2020-10-10-moving-to-jekyll.md

 layout: post
 title: "Moving to Jekyll"
 date: 2020-10-10 03:04 +0900
-categories: blog
+category: blog
 ---

-### SSG, GitHub Pages and Jekyll 4
+## SSG, GitHub Pages and Jekyll 4

 I changed the static site generator for this blog from [Hugo](https://gohugo.io/) to [Jekyll](https://jekyllrb.com/).
 Hugo is a fantastic tool and I still use it in my other projects, but it's not the perfect choice when used with [GitHub Pages](https://pages.github.com/).